 I knew I wanted to see the tulip fields in The Netherlands but somehow Amsterdam felt both expensive during that time of the year, and I had already seen it on two other occasions.
-Thus after carefully analyzing all the potential options, I chose to mix it together with a weekend in Brussels.
+Thus after carefully analyzing all the potential options, I chose to mix it together with a long weekend in Brussels.

 Chocolate and waffles: spending one weekend in Brussels

 First of all because somehow, even though there are very cheap flights from Bucharest, I had never been to Belgium or Brussels and after carefully researching the tourist attractions I thought I should give it a try.

 Secondly, because flights and the overall cost for a weekend in Brussels were much less than one in The Netherlands.

 As a true romantic and lover of colorful towns, I thought Brussels (and some of its close by towns) will make me fall in love with Belgium.
 And that was true.

 So here is my guide for Brussels: everything you can do on a weekend in Brussels, or three days in Brussels, together with day trips from Brussels you would want to know about.

 If you have less time in Brussels, head over to my one day in Brussels itinerary.